Collective Learning: why, what and how?

 Education drives the solution to so many of our perceived problems.
 Education is so incredibly accelerated, assisted, augmented by digital infrastructure.
 If we let it.
 We who are here on earth today can make a difference to that earth by ensuring that we don’t waste this incredible opportunity, of using digital infrastructure to enfranchise everyone, to provide the opportunity for all to learn.”

 How do you keep learning in networks?

-To contribute to collective intelligence, you need to learn on your own first how you grow and learn?
-Then, how do you cultivate your curiosity and self-directed learning?
+To contribute to collective intelligence, you need to learn how you grow and learn?
+So then, how do you cultivate your curiosity and self-directed learning?
 As Jon Husband wrote:

 “There just isn’t any choice other than continuous learning because ongoing change—permanent whitewater—is our only remaining constant.”

 So how do you learn faster, better from each other, and on your own?
 Are you curating smart networks?
 Gideon Rosenblatt said:

 “The way we curate our connections shapes our networks in ways that affect their health and effectiveness.”

 I think Mark Oehlert nailed it when he said: